 ECN 610 Mathematical Economics for Economists (2-0-2).
 Prerequisite: MTH 181 or equivalent.
 Provides a technical foundation for other graduate courses.
 An examination of calculus of one and several variables, including partial and total differentiation, and first- and second-order derivatives, with applications to economic analysis and optimization.
 Elements of matrix algebra are studied along with various applications.

-ECN 622 Statistical Methods for Economists (4-0-4).
+ECN 622 Statistical Methods for Economists (3- 0-3).
+Prerequisite: OMS 201 or equivalent.
+Econometric methods and their applications; regression analysis and its extensions.